ElinaFF/PICO/index.md

 Moreover, the data and metadata are only saved in local repository, not in the saving file, which allow the sharing of the file to outside collaborators.
 To continue an experiments and/or visualize its results, MeDIC offers the possibility to load a saving file in the first tab (Home).
 However, to prevent any problem between a local data saving and a potential different saving file, a hashing process takes place to compare the file being loaded and the local dumps of data.
-To get more details on the hashing process see this resource (LIEN).

 Welcome into MeDIC!